Independent African news, markets, culture and politics.

 India adds 7 natural wonders to UNESCO’s tentative world heritage list — Daily Nigerian

-India has taken a significant step in preserving its natural heritage by adding seven new sites to UNESCO’s Tentative List of World Heritage Sites.
-This move brings the total number of properties under consideration to 69, comprising 49 cultural, 17 natural, and 3 mixed sites.
+India has taken a significant step in preserving its natural heritage by adding seven new sites to UNESCO’s Tentative List of World Heritage Sites, bringing the total number of properties under consideration to 69 (49 cultural, 17 natural and 3 mixed).
 The newly recognized locations showcase India’s unique geological wealth, spanning millions of years of Earth’s history.

-The seven sites include the Deccan Traps at Panchgani and Mahabaleshwar in Maharashtra, known for their well-preserved lava flows, and the St. Mary’s Island Cluster in Karnataka, which features rare basaltic columnar formations dating back 85 million years.
-The Meghalayan Age Caves in Meghalaya are also included, serving as the global reference site for the Meghalayan Age of the Holocene Epoch.
-Other sites include the Naga Hill Ophiolite in Nagaland, Erra Matti Dibbalu (Red Sand Hills) in Andhra Pradesh, Tirumala Hills in Andhra Pradesh, and Varkala Cliffs in Kerala.
+The seven sites include the Deccan Traps at Panchgani and Mahabaleshwar in Maharashtra, known for their well‑preserved lava flows, and the St. Mary’s Island Cluster in Karnataka, which features rare basaltic columnar formations dating back 85 million years.
+The Meghalayan Age Caves in Meghalaya serve as the global reference site for the Meghalayan Age of the Holocene Epoch.
+Other additions are the Naga Hill Ophiolite in Nagaland, Erra Matti Dibbalu (Red Sand Hills) in Andhra Pradesh, the Tirumala Hills in Andhra Pradesh, and the Varkala Cliffs in Kerala.

 Scroll to Top